 Theoretical knowledge is the first foundation for Ayurvedic study, though the experience of practicing with real cases is equally important to a practitioner’s growth.
 Internship and practicums provide valuable mentored training ground for this purpose, but every practitioner will still reach a point at which it is time to begin practicing solo.
 Challenging cases are opportunities for learning and growth, and working through the case is essential for improving your competency, capabilities and confidence.

-Our Clinical Mentoring webinars are the perfect forum for receiving the expert guidance you need to work through those challenging cases as well as learn from our case studies and the experiences of your peers.
+Our Clinical Case Discussion webinars are the perfect forum for receiving the expert guidance you need to work through those challenging cases, as well as learn from the experience of your peers.

 Who should take this program

 Appropriate for enrolled students or graduates of a level II – Ayurvedic Practitioner program

 - Enhance your Ayurvedic practice via direct information and interactive discussion with fellow practitioners

 - Discuss and create the protocol for the challenging cases you have in your practice

 - Practice presenting your case & receive mentored guidance from Dr. J and your peers on your active cases